xitorch/xitorch/doc/index.rst

 * :obj:`xitorch.integrate.solve_ivp`: initial value problem solver or commonly known as ordinary differential equations (ODE) solver.

+Why use xitorch:

+* contains differentiable functionals;
+* provides 1st, 2nd, and higher order gradients of functionals;
+* enables the use of functionals in the object-oriented way.

 Source code: https://github.com/xitorch/xitorch/

 .. toctree::